-I tried to construct a list that was as diversified as possible by adding items that may be regarded on the cheap side as well as premium options.
+I tried to construct a list that was as diversified as possible by adding items that may be regarded on the cheap side and premium options.
 The mosquito fogger evaluations include a brief explanation of the product’s characteristics, an assessment of how well it functions, and a table highlighting some of its advantages and disadvantages.

 Best mosquito foggers